Mikail-Akbar/beautiful-jekyll/_posts/2021-10-22-Digimon-Lab.md

 '''
-function that takes the digimon CSV file, one of the Digimon's category, and the value of that category.
+function that takes the digimon CSV file, one of the Digimon's categories, and the attribute of that category.
-Returns how many Digimon's have the inputted category and value
+Returns how many Digimons have the inputted attribute from the category
 '''
-def countCategory(filePath, category, value):
+def countCategory(filePath, category, attribute):
     with open(filePath, "r") as f:
         num = 0
         data = csv.DictReader(f)
         for row in data:
-            if row[category] == value:
+            if row[category] == attribute:
                 num += 1
     return num
 print(countCategory("datasets/DigiDB_digimonlist.csv", "Stage", "Baby"))